Christine Pedi: Television

 She appeared in two episodes in Season 4 (2002) of the television series The Sopranos as Karen Baccalieri.
 Dana Polan (Professor of Cinema Studies at the Tisch School of the Arts, New York University) wrote that the death of Baccalieri "had narrative convulsions that would play through later seasons."
 More recently, in 2017, she voiced Holly Blue Agate in the animated series Steven Universe episodes "Gem Heist" and "That Will Be All", and in 2019 she reprised her role as Holly Blue Agate in the Steven Universe Future episode "Rose Buds".
 Pedi also provided a voice in the recently found Cyberchase pilot, though it is currently unknown who she voiced.

 Other work

 As a cabaret performer she has traveled with her show Great Dames, reviving the show in 2007 at the Metropolitan Room.
 She performed the Great Dames cabaret act at the Jermyn Street Theatre, London, in June 2009.
 She won the 2008 Nightlife Award in Manhattan for Great Dames.

 She is also a disc jockey and radio host for The Broadway Breakfast with Christine Pedi and Dueling Divas (with co-host Seth Rudetsky), radio shows on the On Broadway channel on Sirius/XM Satellite Radio.
+Her previous work at Sirius/XM Satellite Radio includes The Broadway Buzz (2008-2011), replaced by Erin McIntyre (2011-2013), and Julie James (2013-present).